chauhoang99/2025_July_data_merging_test/README.md

 - The API acceptps 2 parameters:
   - hotels: an array of strings, which are the hotel ids
   - destination: number, destination id
+- **Performance decision:**
+  - Paginate the API when data is bigger to set a limit for the index query.

 # Testing plan